luscus/package.loader/README.md

 Searches the npm/bower production dependecies of the root package in order to find modules matching the provided filter.

-Take a look to the [TODO](https://github.com/luscus/package.module.finder/blob/master/TODO.md) if you want to help towards the next steps.

 ## Installation